Union membership

 Membership of a union

-All employees and independent contractors are free to choose to join or not join a union.
+All employees and independent contractors are free to join or not join a union.
 This is also known as freedom of association.

 It's illegal for a person to pressure another person about their choice to join or not join a union.
 For example: